project-magnesium/railgun/README.md

 5. Replace `reponame` in `packages/api/sam/lambda/aws-toolkit-tsconfig.json` with your repository name.

-6. Add appropriate host permissions in `apps/extension/public/manifest.json` to ensure cookie authentication works as expected. e.g. `"host_permissions": ["https://api.<your-domain-name>.com/", "https://api.stagin.<your-domain-name>.com/", "http://localhost:3001/"]`
+6. Add appropriate host permissions in `apps/extension/public/manifest.json` to ensure cookie authentication works as expected. e.g. `"host_permissions": ["https://api.<your-domain-name>.com/", "https://api.staging.<your-domain-name>.com/", "http://localhost:3001/"]`

-7. If you would like to inject a user ID into your lambda functions when testing locally, follow these steps:

-    a.
-Create `samdev` directory in the root

-    b.
-Pull a local version of the [SAM CLI](https://github.com/aws/aws-sam-cli) into `samdev`

-    c.
-Remove `.git` file in `aws-sam-cli` to not create a git submodule

-    d.
-In `aws-sam-cli/setup.py`, change line 42 to `cmd_name = "sam"` from `cmd_name = "samdev"`

-    e.
-In `aws-sam-cli/samcli/local/events/api_event.py`, add
+7. Press `Command + Shift + P` and type "Open folder in container" to open the repository in a dev container.
+The container will take a few minutes to startup.

+8. Add any sensitive or missing environment variables to `apps/.env` and `packages/api/env.json` for local development.
+    - To generate the `EncryptionKeyParameter` and `EncryptionInitializationVectorParameter`, you can use the following node code:

     ```
-     "authorizer": {
-         "userID": 1234
-     }
+    const crypto = require('crypto');
+    const EncryptionKeyParameter = crypto.randomBytes(32).toString('base64')
+    const EncryptionInitializationVectorParameter = crypto.randomBytes(16).toString('base64')
     ```

-    to the `to_dict` function in the `RequestContext` class.
-You can add any custom values you want to be passed to the lambda function.
-For more information, follow [this guide](https://medium.com/@TawheedM/aws-sam-cli-advanced-testing-running-locally-when-authorizer-is-enabled-9a328d275b7)

-8. Press `Command + Shift + P` and type "Open folder in container" to open the repository in a dev container.
-The container will take a few minutes to startup.

-9. Add any sensitive or missing environment variables to `apps/.env` and `packages/api/env.json` for local development.
+    - Helpers to encrypt and decrypt strings exist in `packages/api/utls/crypto.ts`

 IMPORTANT NOTE: When developing the React Native app on your own mobile device, you need to replace all `localhost` references in `apps/.env` with your host ip address. e.g. 192.168.X.X

-8. Follow these steps if you would like to use NoSQL Workbench to view your local dynamo db tables:
+9. Follow these steps if you would like to use NoSQL Workbench to view your local dynamo db tables:

     a.
 [Download](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html) NoSQL Workbench.